back to top

 If you want to photograph food professionally and have the budget, buy a full-frame camera.
 You can even buy a used one from a reputable dealer if you can’t afford to buy a new one.

-If you’re new to food photography or shooting for your blog or website, you may want to start with a budget-friendly cropped-sensor camera.
+If you’re new to food photography or shooting for your blog or website, you may want to start with a budget-friendly crop-sensor camera.
 You can upgrade to full frame as your skills improve and when you decide the direction you want to take your photography in.

 And if you’re shooting in-studio, you might want to have two cameras with you in case one of them malfunctions.
 This is a very real possibility that I’ve seen in the past as a photographer’s assistant.
 Nothing is worse than having your camera stop working while a whole team of people depends on you to get the job done.